 When asked about his health, Putin replied that rumors on this topic were beneficial to his opponents.
 “They are beneficial to political opponents who are trying to cast doubt on the legitimacy, the capacity of the authorities,” he said.
 Putin commented briefly on his well-being: “Do not wait!”

 “Russia has very good relations with France, and we value them very much,” Putin said, answering the question that the famous French film actor Gerard Depardieu had applied for Russian citizenship.
-France "has a special place" for Russia, he continued, specifying that this applies to the economy, the social sphere, and the political sphere.
-“Although France is a NATO country, we more often find mutual understanding with it,” Putin said.
+France "occupies a special place" for Russia, he continued, specifying that this applies to the economy, and to the social sphere, and the political sphere.
+"Although France is a NATO country, we often find mutual understanding with it," Putin said.
 In this regard, the President of the Russian Federation expressed the hope that "no decisions in this area will affect our relations."
-According to him, "high-ranking French officials did not want to offend Depardieu, and this is most likely just an annoying misunderstanding."
-However, as you know, "the artist is easy to offend."
+According to him, "high-ranking officials of France did not want to offend Depardieu, and this is most likely just an annoying misunderstanding."
+However, as you know, "it is easy to offend an artist."

 Putin believes that the issues of integration of the regions can not be solved without the regions themselves.
 So he commented on the possibility of changing or renaming Russian regions.
 “We need the least tension, and any decisions in this area can only be taken as decisions of the subjects themselves,” the president stressed.
 He recalled that such decisions, according to the law, are taken either by referendum, or it should be a decision of parliament.